airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

     movl %esp, %eax

-then EAX would just hold the pointer to the top of the stack rather than the value at the top.
-Putting ESP in parenthesis causes the computer to go to indirect addressing modeindirect addressing mode, and therefore we get the value pointed to by ESP-INDEXED.
+then _%eax_ would just hold the pointer to the top of the stack rather than the value at the top.
+Putting _%esp_ in parenthesis causes the computer to go to indirect addressing modeindirect addressing mode, and therefore we get the value pointed to by _%esp_.
 If we want to access the value right below the top of the stack, we can simply issue this instruction:

     movl 4(%esp), %eax

-This instruction uses the base pointer addressing modebase pointer addressing mode (see [Data Accessing Methods](#data-accessing-methods)) which simply adds 4 to ESP-INDEXED before looking up the value being pointed to.
+This instruction uses the base pointer addressing modebase pointer addressing mode (see [Data Accessing Methods](#data-accessing-methods)) which simply adds 4 to _%esp_ before looking up the value being pointed to.

 In the C language calling conventionC language calling convention, the stack is the key element for implementing a function\'s local variables,